Course Brief

 Socratic Questioning is a psychotherapeutic key tool for both understanding a client’s perceptions and subsequently helping them to change them.
 It has been described by Padesky as “the cornerstone of cognitive therapy”, but can be used in other approaches as well as a useful communication tool.

-Socratic Questioning is a psychotherapeutic key tool for both understanding a client’s perceptions and subsequently helping them to change them.
+Socratic Questioning (SQ) is a psychotherapeutic key tool for both understanding a client’s perceptions and subsequently helping them to change them.

 Described by Padesky as “the cornerstone of cognitive therapy” it was first given centre stage psychotherapeutically by Adler in the early 20th century, who in turn greatly influenced Carl Rogers.
 The technique has also been compared to the characteristics of Circular Questioning used in Family Therapy and has been utilised within the personal coaching field, so it can be used in various therapeutic approaches as a useful communication tool.

-As a result, it is a key skill for all therapists (CBT and otherwise) to develop.
+SQ is a key skill for all therapists (CBT and otherwise) to develop.
 It enables both therapist and client to engage in the process of “guided discovery” to make sense of the client’s internal and external world which they have the knowledge to answer.
 As a result the client initiates their own perceptual and cognitive changes.

 The technique is especially useful in assessment and formulation, changing unhelpful cognitions, exploring new ways of thinking about things, problem solving and devising behavioural experiments.
 It also acts as a useful counter balance to any therapist tendencies towards “psycho-bulldozing” (Westbrook 2007).
 It helps develop therapist skill both in making no assumptions whatsoever about the client’s experience (until the client has told you) and fine-tuning the therapist’s curiosity about the client’s view of things.